Are you starting a business in America, and you’re looking for a business entity that can grow with your company?

 No matter which state you incorporate in, your business name cannot be the same as a name that’s been claimed by another entity, and it also cannot be too similar to any names already in use.
 There are also some restricted words like “bank” or “insurance” that are only available to businesses operating in those industries.

 Once you’ve picked a name, you can either incorporate your business immediately, or reserve the name for future use.
 Reserving your name will protect your name for a fixed period of time while you prepare to get your business set up.
-For more information on business names and reserving a name, you can find a guide to your state here.
+Aside from that, getting a domain for your business will be another huge step towards creating a brand for your business.

 2) File Your Articles of Incorporation